 Situated in the Haute-Savoie region of France, Chamonix is bordered by Switzerland and Italy and dominated by the spikey mountain chain which peaks at the top of the Mont Blanc (4,811m) – the highest mountain in Western Europe.
 There are two distinct seasons: summer and winter, and the area remains busy for most of the year with different activities taking place regularly.
 If you don’t like being bored, Chamonix is the place to come.

-Whilst the principal town is of the same name ‘Chamonix’ is often used to cover the whole valley, stretching over 55km to the Swiss border.
-It is, however, made up of several distinct and charming villages including Servoz, Les Houches, Les Bossons – the ‘base-camp’ of alpinism, Les Praz, Les Tines, Argentière, Montroc, and at the top of the valley:Le Tour.
+Whilst the principal town is named ‘Chamonix’ it is often used to cover the whole valley, stretching over 55km to the Swiss border.
+It is, however, made up of several distinct and charming villages including Servoz, Les Houches, Les Bossons – the latter known as the ‘base-camp’ of alpinism, Les Praz, Les Tines, Argentière, Montroc, and at the top of the valley; Le Tour.

 About the ski areas

 La Flégère: This area is mostly for beginner and intermediate levels with some exciting off-piste routes in sunny “couloirs” (gullies).
-Outstanding views of the magnificent “Mer de Glace” ( Sea of Ice ) as well as the Mont Blanc chain.
+Outstanding views of the magnificent ‘Mer de Glace’ (“Sea of Ice”) as well as the Mont Blanc chain.

 Other Areas Nearby

 Les Houches: Located 10 minutes past Chamonix, this is a good area for beginner to intermediate levels with wide carving runs and great family restaurants on the piste.
 Most suited to days when other areas are covered in high cloud, as Les Houches is at lower altitudes with long tree runs that aid visibility.